Table of contents

 With the Time Decay model, the value of a transaction is distributed between channels incrementally.
 That is, the first source in the chain receives the least value, and the source that was the last and closest in time to the conversion receives the most value.

 Cons: The contribution of sources that led the user to the funnel is greatly underestimated.
+Not as effective for businesses with shorter sales cycles

 Suitable for those who want to evaluate the effectiveness of promotional campaigns that are limited in time.
+The time decay attribution model will work well if you have expensive product offerings and longer sales cycles.

-6. Position-Based or U-Shaped model
+6. Position-based or U-shaped marketing attribution model

 With these models, most credit is given to two sources (40% each): the one that introduced the user to the brand and the one that closed the deal.
 The remaining 20% is divided equally among all channels in the middle of the funnel.